4-H Outdoor Adventures

 Frequently Asked Questions

-- What is the age requirement?14 years old or older on January 1 to participate in all Oklahoma State Outdoor events.
-13 years old or older on January 1 to participate in the Shakedown Training.
+- Who can participate?14 years old or older on January 1 to participate in all Oklahoma State Outdoor events.

 - Do the participants need any spending money?Small amount of money will be needed for souvenirs and snacks they want to purchase.

 - When is the application due?Applications will be accepted on a first-come, first-served basis.
 There will be a $150.00 registration fee.
 The deadline for applications is May 1, 2023.

 - What is the cancellation policy?Registration fee is nonrefundable unless the trip is canceled due to lack of participation

 - What are the chaperone requirements?Chaperones must be 25 years old, certified 4-H volunteers.

 - What trips have been taken in the past?

 - 2012 – Pecos Wilderness in Northern New Mexico.
 Near Santa Fe, NM

 - 2013 – Carson National Forest in Northern New Mexico.
 Near Taos, NM